 About This Project

-We are testing the hypothesis that wild animals such as squirrels and deer prefer non-GMO corn, and avoid GMO corn.
+In the GMO Corn Experiment, we test the hypothesis that wild animals such as squirrels and deer prefer non-GMO corn, and avoid GMO corn.

 What is the context of this research?